 The University maintains cordial and productive relationships with residents in the Logan area, as well as the Logan Neighborhood Organization.
 An ongoing, positive connection with the neighborhood is important to GU.
-Students living in the neighborhood have a special obligation to act as responsible neighbors and are expected to show respect in terms of parking, noise, and social gatherings.
+Students living in the neighborhood have a special obligation to act as responsible neighbors and are expected to show respect in terms of parking, noise, social gatherings and behavior overall.

-The University's Student Development Office sponsors outreach efforts, which promote better understanding and relations with the Logan neighborhood, including the annual Logan Neighborhood Block Party.
-Student Development professionals work with students living in the neighborhood (including on a disciplinary basis) to educate on appropriate conduct and respectful relationships.
+Several departments on campus help shape Gonzaga's presence in the neighborhood.
+All efforts are designed to promote better understanding and relations with Logan neighborhood residents, including the annual Logan Neighborhood Block Party.
+Student Affairs professionals work with students living in the neighborhood (including on a disciplinary basis) to educate on appropriate conduct and respectful relationships.
 A professional Residence Director working through the Office of Housing and Residence Life works with students residing in Gonzaga owned, leased, or managed properties.
 The University has no officially recognized student organizations with off-campus locations.